-A short selection from Essay Thirteen in Darwin, Dogen, and the Extremophile Choice.
+All of Essay Thirteen in Darwin, Dogen, and the Extremophile Choice.

 … the result is not death to the unsuccessful competitor, but few or no offspring.
 Sexual selection is, therefore, less rigorous than natural selection. —Charles Darwin

+If speciation events can be relatively quick, in geological time, it’s because selection, in its own way, uses ‘two hands’ for raising its partitions.
 In evolutionary terms, competitive exclusion implies not only that an organism’s immediate prospects must decline if its genetic endowment predisposes it to compete for resources better suited to another species, but its prospects for finding a mate will, by innate sexual preferences, become subject to selection as well.
 So when we now consider the critical stages of speciation, it should be kept in mind that this double jeopardy is encountered even when an organism competes across racial lines; and it is sexual selection, working directly on DNA ‘bloodlines’, which makes the definitive cut between single-species populations that are already branching due to a more immediate natural selection for the efficient use of resources.
 (There will be more about sexual selection as ‘definition’ later, but even here you might see how this evolutionary dynamic is similar to the way words define the more behaviourally nuanced concepts in human cultures.)

 1. Darwin, Charles.
 1968 [First edition, John Murray 1859].
 The Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life.
 London: Penguin Books. p.
 136.